Install Raspbian Buster Desktop in your Raspberry Pi (with optional Remote Desktop)

 HARDWARE

-You can find in Amazon or other e-commerce vendors many offers related to starter kits which includes part of above component.
-I strongly suggest to evaluate to buy a case with cooling system (fans) if you are thinking to use your raspberry for resources intensive applications.
+You can find on Amazon or other e-commerce vendors many offers related to starter kits which include part of the above component.
+I strongly suggest evaluating a case with a cooling system (fans) if you are thinking of using your Raspberry for resource-intensive applications.

 You also need a PC (notebook or desktop) with an SD card reader